The Ren & Stimpy Show: Cancelled film adaptation

 In May 1993, Nickelodeon and 20th Century Fox signed a two-year production deal for the development and production of both animated and live-action feature-length films based on their new or existing properties; Ren & Stimpy was mentioned as a possible property for development, alongside Rugrats and Doug.
 However, the show's "cynical and gross humor" was a poor fit for a conventional, "warm and fuzzy" family film.
-After the deal expired with no films produced, Nickelodeon later started its own film studio after parent company Viacom purchased Paramount Pictures, which would distribute Nickelodeon's films instead of Fox.
+After the deal expired with no films produced, Nickelodeon later started its own film studio after parent company Viacom purchased Paramount Pictures, which would distribute Nickelodeon's films instead of Fox, with only Rugrats and Doug having their films made (Rugrats released its own film in 1998, while Doug, already moved to Disney with its own show on ABC, having a separate film of its own under the Walt Disney Pictures banner in 1999, leaving Ren & Stimpy to have no film adaptation of its own at all).